MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

 14. On the **Review configuration and create** page, select the **Create** button.

 15. On the **Policy configuration created** page, selet **Done**.

+16. Leave your Edge browser open.
+Do not close any of the tabs.

 By enabling this **Turn off Send to Kindle** setting in the new policy that you just created, you have turned off the **Send to Kindle** feature.
 This will prevent Adatum users from sending Word documents to their Kindle library, which bypasses the company's DLP policies.